commanderx16/x16-docs/X16 Reference - 07 - Memory Map.md

 The Commander X16 has 512 KB of ROM and 2,088 KB (2 MB[^1] + 40 KB) of RAM with up to 3.5MB of RAM or ROM available to cartridges.

-Some of the ROM and RAM is always visible at certain address ranges, while the remaining ROM and RAM is banked into one of two address windows.
+Some of the ROM/RAM is always visible at certain address ranges, while the remaining ROM/RAM is banked into one of two address windows.
-Banked cartridge RAM/ROM is also available.

 This is an overview of the X16 memory map: